 CASUS will provide predictions for entire ecosystems and their ecosystem functions for the next 50 to 100 years, including their:

-- biogeochemical cycles
+- biogeochemical cycles,

-- water quality and quantity
+- water quality and quantity,

-- biomass production and agricultural yields
+- biomass production and agricultural yields, as well as

 allowing the quantitative analysis of the overall diversity of event chains and of feedback mechanisms between them, including the overall economic costs and ecological consequences.